rubinj30/custom-auth/README.md

 - Express.js
 - Node.js
 - React.js
+- bcrypt (npm package for hashing passwords)

 ### To setup
 - add .env file to the root folder with the mongo database
-- install npm dependencies in both the root and client folder
+- `npm install` in both the root and client folder